MightyCall Mobile MightyCall Mobile AppGoogle Play

 Twilio

-Coming in second on our list is Twilio, which is unique in that they have a pay for what you use method.
-As a result, it is built around offering a lot of separate pieces that you yourself are the one putting the pieces together.
+Second on our list is Twilio, which is unique for using a pay-for-what-you-use model.
+As a result, it is built around offering many separate pieces you assemble yourself.

 Why we picked it

-Twilio is, frankly, unique, and it deserves to be considered one of the best IVR systems on this list because it attempts to do something different.
-It may not be the best for those who want to have a simple package and move on, but it’s certainly worth investigating.
+Twilio is unique and deserves consideration as one of the best IVR systems on this list because it approaches IVR in a different way.
+It may not be the best option for those who want a simple package, but it’s worth considering.

 Best for